Strategic Direction

 This vision is supported by the three following objectives which reflect the waste hierarchy, whereby waste avoidance is the most preferred outcome and disposal is the least preferred:

-• recover – Western Australians recover more value and resources from waste; and,
+• recover – Western Australians recover more value and resources from waste

 • protect – Western Australians protect the environment by managing waste responsibly.